Arrest report reveals new details surrounding the death of 12-year-old hit by impaired driver

 LAS VEGAS (KTNV) — We're learning more details surrounding the hit-and-run that killed 12-year-old Cristofer Suarez in the northwest valley on Friday.

-Channel 13 recently learned the identity of Suarez through a GoFundMe that the Suarez family organized.
+Channel 13 recently learned the identity of Suarez through a GoFundMe fundraiser organized by the Suarez family.

 Channel 13 also received an arrest report detailing what police believed to have happened near East Owens Avenue and 21st Street on Friday, Oct.
 3.